 evenings with a cup of tea and bits of nutty chikki by your side.
 Made in a jiffy, this is an essential winter snack for one and all.

 Thirty minutes, a handful of ingredients doused in unconditional love and generous doses of ghee, semolina, and jaggery - Marut Sikka's Gur ka halwa is a must-try.

 Corn Palak Ki Tikki

 Corn and spinach combined together with a blend of masalas to make tikkis that are fried to perfection.

 It is a very famous sweet dish prepared from rice and sugarcane juice.

-It is a mixture of flour, ghee, sugar and dry fruits.
+It is a mixture of flour, ghee, sugar, and dry fruits.
 This is also a very famous sweet dish.

 This is a spicy pickle of Cauliflower which is available in abundance and everyone feels blue.

 Calorie filled recipe for Wheat flour snack called Panjiri in Punjabi is a traditional food good for Pregnant ladies and lactating new moms.
-It is said that it helps labour and delivery and is good to eat during cold winter months as well.
+It is said that it helps labor and delivery and is good to eat during cold winter months as well.
 Panjiri is also called Dabra or sudola in regional dialects.